mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 In this lesson, we're going to cover *replication* and how it makes your data more durable. *MongoDB* uses *asynchronous statement based replication* because it's plateform independent and allows more flexibility within a *replica set*.
 But first, let's just talk about where *replication* is. *Replication* is the concept of maintaining multiple copies of your data.
 This is really important concept in *mongoDB*, but really in any database system.

 The main reason why *replication* is necessary, is because you can never assume that all of your servers will always be available, whether you have to perform maintenance on a data center or a disaster wipes out your data entirely.
 Your servers will experience downtime at some point.
 The point of *replication* is to make sure that in the event your server goes down, you can still access your data.
+This concept is called *availability*.

+A database that does not use *replication* only has a single database server, and we refer to this as a *standalone nodes*.
+In a *standalone* setup, databases can service *reads and writes* only while that *single node* is up and running, but if the *node* goes down we lose all access to that data.
+Our *reads and writes* won't reach the server.

+Now, in a *replicated* solution